-If the engine is worn or damaged enough to require replacing the piston, sleeve, or connecting rod, consider exchanging your old engine for a brand new engine under the terms of the Traxxas Lifetime Engine Replacement Plan (ERP).
+If the engine is worn or damaged enough to require replacing the piston, sleeve, or connecting rod, consider exchanging your old engine for a brand new engine with Traxxas Power-Up.
 It could save you time and effort.
 Details are in your model's documentation package.

 The TRX 3.3 Racing Engine is designed to be easy to rebuild.
-Critical engine components such as the crankcase, crankshaft, and engine bearings are made to extremely high-quality standards and should under normal circumstances outlast multiple sets of pistons, sleeves, connecting rods, and wrist pins (reciprocating assemblies).
+Critical engine components such as the crankcase, crankshaft, and engine bearings are made to extremely high quality standards and should under normal circumstances outlast multiple sets of pistons, sleeves, connecting rods, and wrist pins (reciprocating assemblies).
 It could be more economical for you to continue to use your good bearings and crankshafts, and simply replace the reciprocating assembly as needed.
 Engine assembly is not difficult and replacing the reciprocating assembly does not require any special tools or skills.

-Your Slayer Pro 4X4 requires timely maintenance in order to stay in top running condition.
-Neglecting the maintenance could allow dirt, deposits, and moisture to build up inside the engine leading to internal engine failure.
+Your Nitro Slash requires timely maintenance in order to stay in top running condition.
+Neglecting the maintenance could allow dirt, deposits, and moisture to build up inside the engine, leading to internal engine failure.
 The following procedures should be taken very seriously.